paypal/paypal-checkout-components/README.md

 ### Advanced Javascript Integration (Express-Checkout)

-Unlike the simple integration, you will be responsible for calling PayPal's [PayPal Payment REST API](https://developer.paypal.com/docs/api/payments/) to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.
+Unlike the simple integration, you will be responsible for calling PayPal's [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

 1. You call `ppxo.PayPalCheckout.render` to invoke PayPal Checkout